Jammy2211/PyAutoLens/README.rst

     aplt.Tracer.image(tracer=tracer, grid=grid)

 With **PyAutoLens**, you can begin modeling a lens in just a couple of minutes.
-The example below demonstrates a simple analysis which fits the lens galaxy's mass with an EllipticalIsothermal and the source galaxy's light with an EllipticalSersic.
+The example below demonstrates a simple analysis which fits the lens galaxy's mass with an ``EllipticalIsothermal`` and the source galaxy's light with an ``EllipticalSersic``.

 .. code-block:: python